Owning a Wessex watch is a statement of individuality and singularity.

 When Andrew visited the new showroom, Jamie asked him what had provoked the compliments and the immediate response was "the dial"!!

 At Wessex the dial production method is unique!
-We have developed a process by which we can produce incredibly detailed relief and fine line engraved dials (take a look at the inset close-up of the da Vinci Limited Edition).
+We have developed a process by which we can produce incredibly detailed relief and fine line engraved dials (take a look at the inset close-up of the Wessex Peerless).

-If a customized dial is your want then look no further than Wessex, with our expertise we can relief or fine line engrave virtually any design, try us!
+If a watch with a customised dial is your want then look no further than Wessex, with our expertise we can relief or fine line engrave virtually any design, talk to Jamie, you will not be disappointed.

 The rest of the watch

-In keeping with the quality of our dials, the other components of our watches are, as you would expect, very high quality.
+In keeping with the quality of our dials, the other components of our watches are, as you would expect, of the very highest quality.

-We use only proven high-quality mechanical movements from Swiss manufacturers such as ETA, STP, and Sellita.
+We use only proven top-quality mechanical movements from Swiss manufacturers such as ETA, STP, and Sellita.

 At present, we only use 316L surgical grade stainless steel cases, CNC milled from a solid block.
-Our cases are sourced from around the world but predominantly Germany, Switzerland, the USA, and China.
+Our cases are sourced from around the world but predominantly Germany, Switzerland, and the USA.

 We don't sell our straps separately other than to existing watch customers, so if you want a Wessex strap you will have to buy a Wessex watch!